Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 Secure your spot with a $200 USD deposit.
 Pay the rest of the balance in Cusco.

-Price includes up to 6 kg of your personal belongings to be carried by the porters (NO need for extra Porter hire!).
+Price in Inca Trail 4 days includes up to 6 kg of your personal belongings to be carried by the porters (NO need for extra Porter hire!).

 Discounts